SSpeights/PowerShellGuide/discovery-in-powershell.md

 * Get the basic cmdlet find pattern for PS CLI
 * Know how to find cmdlets you need
 * Know how to access the different kinds of PS help
+* Know how to look at cmdlet members
 * Know how to find scripts and modules from the PS Gallery with the CLI